Interested in becoming a data scientist? Learn the foundational steps you need to follow to become a data scientist in this comprehensive guide.

 Data scientists usually don’t work alone.
 Data analysts, data engineers, business intelligence specialists, and architects are the various occupations that a data scientist will work alongside to meet their organization’s goals.

-For those interested in discovering how to get into data science, it’s important to have an understanding of the delineation between data scientists and data analysts.
+To get started with data science, it’s important to have an understanding of the delineation between data scientists and data analysts.

 Data scientists are more in demand with companies and technologies in machine learning, big data, and AI.
 Data analysts, on the other hand, can work with products or organizations that don’t have such technical focus.

-Data scientists align their education tracts across mathematics, statistics, and computer science.
-However, it’s still very much possible to be a data scientist without the necessary degrees.
+While most data scientists align their education tracts across mathematics, statistics, and computer science, it’s still very much possible to be a data scientist without the necessary degrees.

-Becoming a data scientist is possible without an advanced degree (either a bachelor's degree or master's degree).
+You can learn to become a data scientist if you don't have a degree in a related field.
+Many data scientists don't possess either a bachelor's degree or a master's degree.
 In 2018, Indeed studied thousands of data scientist resumes and noticed that there was a stronger variance in educational backgrounds than almost any other career in tech.
-Indeed also noticed that a large quantity of data scientists had transitioned into being a data scientist from other roles, some of which included machine learning engineer, data analyst, and software engineer.
+This is because the demand for data scientists is high, and the supply is low.
+A large quantity of data scientists transition into data science from other industries like machine learning, data analysis, or software engineering.

 Online bootcamps such as Springboard’s Data Science Career Track will prepare students for careers in data science by teaching the necessary technical skills, as well as offering career support using one-on-one mentorship and job application guidance.